Trustpilot

 One thing that really matters when having sex is that you are wearing the right sized condom - it’s going to feel harder to achieve higher sex-confidence if the condom is falling off, or if it’s pinching your shaft.
 Our condoms come in four different sizes; trim, regular, king or super-king.
 To find out how to measure your penis for the right-sized condom, click here…

 For women, they may also have concerns with the appearance of their vulva or around discolouration that can lead to poor body confidence.
 Just like penis’s, all vaginas come in different shapes and sizes - and there really is no ‘perfect’ looking vagina.
-For centuries, women have kept quiet about their vaginal concerns for fear of embarrassment or shame, but a recent movement has begun that encourages women to talk about how different our vagina’s all are and opening up cultural conversations that empower women to love their bodies and vagina’s to improve female body confidence and self-image.
+For centuries, women have kept quiet about their vaginal concerns for fear of embarrassment or shame, but a recent movement has begun that encourages women to talk about how different our vagina’s are and opening up cultural conversations that empower women to love their bodies and vagina’s to improve female body confidence and self-image.

 How do we prevent poor body confidence affecting our sex-life?